The basics needed for a backyard wildlife habitat

 Nesting places

 Wild animals need safe places to raise their young.
-Hanging a birdhouse is an obvious option, but well-chosen trees, shrubs, and tall grasses also help, as they’re used by birds, ducks, cottontails, opossums, raccoons, and others.
+Hanging a birdhouse is an obvious option, but well-chosen trees, shrubs, and tall grasses also help, as birds, ducks, cottontails, opossums, raccoons, and others use them.
 A berm might hide an entryway into a fox family’s den.
-A pond provides mating and survival habitat for frogs, tadpoles, and dragonflies.
+A pond provides a mating and survival habitat for frogs, tadpoles, and dragonflies.

 Extras to consider

-A pile of large flat rocks placed every which way can protect animals from predators, and some wildlife live in them.
-Cold-blooded animals, in particular, appreciate a rock pile.
+A pile of large flat rocks placed every which way can protect animals from predators, and some will live within it.
+Cold-blooded animals, in particular, appreciate a rockpile.

 Toads, frogs, snakes, turtles, and insects can’t control their body temperature and take on that of the air surrounding them.
-Their muscles don’t work efficiently, or at all, without warmth.
-They like to bask in the sun to warm up, and rocks, which quickly absorb its heat, provide a nifty heating pad.
+Without warmth, their muscles don’t work efficiently or at all.
+So, they like to bask in the sun to warm up, and rocks, which quickly absorb heat, provide a nifty heating pad.
 On the other hand, too much heat isn’t good either, and rocks provide places underneath for cooling off.

-Brush piles and woodpiles provide shelter and safety for animals.
-Some even make their home there.
-Mammals use them to take shelter from storms, and butterflies might spend the night, tucking themselves into crevices.
+Brush piles and woodpiles provide shelter and safety for wildlife.
+Some even make their homes there.
+Mammals use them to shelter from storms, and butterflies might spend the night tucked into crevices.

 Virginia Opossum hiding in a woodpile..

-The Virginia Opossum, gentle, non-aggressive, and beneficial, is a yard’s ideal visitor.
-Here’s one hiding in a woodpile.
-(Wisconsin gov, DNR; PD)
+Virginia Opossum hiding in a woodpile (Wisconsin gov, DNR; PD)

 More reading